 The KSU CVM Surgery Club aims to introduce and educate veterinary students in various aspects of surgery through lectures and wet labs.
 Members may be actively pursuing a surgical specialty career or would like to gain more information about this aspect of veterinary medicine.

-The KSU Theriogenology Club is an organization for veterinary students who are interested in learning about reproduction in animals with special emphasis on reproduction as it pertains to veterinary medicine.
+The KSU Student Chapter of the Society for Theriogenology is an organization for veterinary students who are interested in learning about animal reproduction and how it pertains to veterinary medicine.

 The VBMA is a national student-managed organization intent on improving the veterinary profession through increasing business knowledge.
 We share the belief of many other veterinary professionals -- in order to provide the best care for animals, we need to increase our knowledge about subjects outside of the medical realm.